junfanz1/junfanz1.github.io/_posts/2021-04-17-High-Frequency-Finance-Notes.md

 ### 4.2.2.
 Pair Filtering: The Credibility of Returns

 Pair filtering's change filter judges the credibility of a variable change.
-Distributins of high-frequency price changes are fat-tailed with outlier prob $\sim \xi^{-\alpha}, \alpha$ is tail index.
-Determining the distribution in moving sample is not our filter's job here, so we make rough assumption on $\alpha$ that's goo across many rates and filtered variable types.
+Distributins of high-frequency price changes are fat-tailed with outlier prob $$\sim \xi^{-\alpha}, \alpha$$ is tail index.
+Determining the distribution in moving sample is not our filter's job here, so we make rough assumption on $$\alpha$$ that's goo across many rates and filtered variable types.

 Notes:

 1. Filtering shoul stay a local concept on time axis.
 But a quote has few close neighbors an distant neighbors, so when the additive trust capital of a qute is determined by pairwise comparisns to other quotes, the results from distant quotes must not dominate those from close neighbors, the interaction range should be limited.
-So we define trust capital $\propto (\Delta \nu)^{-3}$ for asymptotically large quote intervals $\Delta \nu$.
+So we define trust capital $$\propto (\Delta \nu)^{-3}$$ for asymptotically large quote intervals $$\Delta \nu$$.
-2. For large $\Delta \nu$, even moderately aberrant quotes are easily accepted.
-So, the decline of trust capital with growing $\Delta \nu$ is important.
+2. For large $$\Delta \nu$$, even moderately aberrant quotes are easily accepted.
+So, the decline of trust capital with growing $$\Delta \nu$$ is important.
 But for negative trust capital, should stay negative even if $\Delta \nu$ is large.
-So there is a selective decline of trust capital with increasing $\Delta \nu$: fast for small $\xi$ (positive trust capital), slow for large $\xi$ (negative trust capital).
+So there is a selective decline of trust capital with increasing $$\Delta \nu$$: fast for small $$\xi$$ (positive trust capital), slow for large $$\xi$$ (negative trust capital).
 It's important for data holes or gaps, where there're no close neighbor quotes.

 Trust capital from change filter.